The Honorable Andrew LAM Siu Lo, SBS, JP

 Ms Winsome CHOW, Wai Sum

 Ms Winsome CHOW is the Chief Executive of Hong Kong Arts Development Council.
+Since joining HKADC in 2015, she has been introducing improvements to the Council’s long-standing grant schemes and devising new ones, like the Matching Fund Scheme that has helped arts groups to grow with the support of their donors and sponsors.
 Ms CHOW worked in the Leisure and Cultural Services Department of the Hong Kong SAR Government, having managed and programmed for 14 performing arts venues.
 With extensive experience and knowledge in arts administration, she proactively develops art programmes and collaborating initiatives to incubate local artistic talents and promotes cultural exchanges.
-Recently, she spearheaded a new festival titled “Jockey Club New Arts Power” to nurture home-grown artists and encourage creative practices.
-She is also serving on the board or arts related committees of several institutions.
+She also serves on the boards or arts related committees of several arts and cultural institutions, sharing her experience of arts administration.
 Ms CHOW obtained a Bachelor degree in Social Sciences from The Chinese University of Hong Kong and a Master degree in Human Resources Management and Development from the University of Leicester in the UK.

 Mr Dick LEE retired from the office of Commissioner of Police in 2007 after 34 years of distinguished service, including several years at the former Central Police Station.
 Mr LEE was awarded the Gold Bauhinia Star Medal in 2007 for his outstanding public service.
 He is now Executive Director for the Hong Kong Institute for Public Administration and Trustee of New Asia College, The Chinese University of Hong Kong.